 - Develop observation skills and apply those skills to a case study

-·Develop language and literacy skill in young children.
+- Develop language and literacy skills in young children.

 - Use the arts, sciences, and math in planning an integrated activity to broaden

-the child’s knowledge base, solve problems and to help children relate to
+the child’s knowledge base, solve problems, and help children relate to

 related to the profession.